 Information Assurance Capabilities

-IA provides some capabilities to the university at large and makes additional services available on request.
-In addition, IA provides IT security and privacy guidance, best practices, and information.
+ITS-IA provides some capabilities to the university at large and makes additional services available on request.
+In addition, ITS-IA provides IT security and privacy guidance, best practices, and information.

 - Key capabilities are listed at Information Assurance Capabilities.

-- To request services from IA, ask questions, make suggestions, or share concerns, work with your unit's Security Unit Liaison (SUL) or contact IA through the ITS Service Center.
+- To request services from ITS-IA, ask questions, make suggestions, or share concerns, work with your unit's Security Unit Liaison (SUL) or contact ITS-IA through the ITS Service Center.